zenkavi/old_zenkavi.github.io/_pages/cv.md

 ## Publications

 ### Journal articles

+**Enkavi, A. Z.**, Eisenberg, I. W., Bissett, P. G., Mazza, G. L., MacKinnon, D. P., Marsch, L. A., & Poldrack, R. A. (2019).
+Reply to Friedman and Banich: Right measures for the research question.
+Proceedings of the National Academy of Sciences, 116(49), 24398-24399.

 Eisenberg, I. W., Bissett, P. G., **Enkavi, A. Z.**, Li, J., MacKinnon, D. P., Marsch, L. A., & Poldrack, R. A. (2019).
 Uncovering the structure of self-regulation through data-driven ontology discovery.
 Nature communications, 10(1), 2319.